Djukela17/proxy-request/readme.md

 ### Config file

 * Does not support IP blacklisting, only whitelisting
-* The line must contain only IP of comment, no mixing
+* The line must contain only IP or comment, no mixing